Reduce Reuse Recycle ♲ – Achieving Zero Waste Through The 3 Rs!

-We here at Waster provide you with innovative solutions for you and your business’s waste management and recycling needs.
-Additionally, we provide flexible, 30-day contracts instead of the typical lock-in contracts, which proves to be better.
+We here at Waster provide you with innovative solutions for your and your business’s waste management and recycling needs.
+Furthermore, we provide flexible, 30-day contracts instead of the typical lock-in contracts to SMEs, which proves to be better.

 Click on the blue button to learn more.

 This is one of the most common Rs to many people.
 You almost always hear people say “reduce, reuse, and recycle” in waste management.
-Now, reducing means cutting down the consumption in everything, which is quite obvious.
+Now, reducing means cutting down the consumption of everything, which is quite obvious.
 For example, you can buy used clothes in good condition instead of buying new ones.
 This means you help the environment by saving resources, all the while saving up money.
 Another example would be to look for products with less packaging.
 Additionally, buy in bulk to reduce packaging.

 Another one of the most common Rs: Reuse.
 To reuse means to utilise materials over and over again if possible.
 It helps keep waste off landfills and reduces greenhouse gases.
 Furthermore, it helps in building a sustainable future for the environment.
 When exercising, choose to bring a reusable water bottle instead of buying plastic water bottles.
-If you’re into reading books, why not go to the library and scan for books that interest you instead of buying and disposing of it later?
+If you’re into reading books, why not go to the library and scan for books that interest you instead of buying and disposing of them later?
 Or if you do decide to buy one, you can try to donate it to others when you no longer read it.
 Speaking of donating, you can also try to donate -or sell if you want to make a profit- of your pre-loved items like clothes, toys, and other types of items.

 Perhaps the most popular of the original 3 Rs, it is the preferred option of many people in eliminating waste.
 But in reality, it should be quite the opposite.
 Recycling should be the last option in treating waste.
 Remember that recycling comes last in “reduce, reuse, and recycle” First, recycling is very costly.
-State-of-the-art recycling facilities and machines cost a lot more than what we think.
+State-of-the-art recycling facilities and machines cost a lot more than we think.
 Second, not all materials can be recycled over and over again.
-Paper can only be recycled for about 5-7 times before losing its recyclability.
+Paper can only be recycled about 5-7 times before losing its recyclability.